linode/apl-docs/docs/get-started/installation/linode.md

 When you create a domain in Linode, make sure to set the TTL of the SOA Record to 30 seconds:

-1. Click on your domain
+1. Click on your domain.

-2. Click on the tree dots on the right of the SOA Record and click `edit`
+2. Click on the tree dots on the right of the SOA Record and click `edit`.

-3. Change the default TTL to `30 seconds`
+3. Change the default TTL to `30 seconds`.

-4. Click `Save`
+4. Click `Save`.

-### Creating a Personal Access Token
+## Creating a Personal Access Token

 Create a new Personal Access Token with Read/Write access for Domains:

-1. Go to your profile on the top right
+1. Go to your profile on the top right.

-2. Click on `API Tokens`
+2. Click on `API Tokens`.

-3. Click on `Create A Personal Access Token`
+3. Click on `Create A Personal Access Token`.

-4. Add a `Label` (the name of the Token)
+4. Add a `Label`.

-5. Select the desired `Expiry`
+5. Select the desired `Expiry`.

-6. Select `No Access` for all
+6. Select `No Access` for all.

-7. Select `Read/Write` for `Domains`
+7. Select `Read/Write` for `Domains`.

-8. Click `Create Token`
+8. Click `Create Token`.

-9. Copy your Personal Access Token
+9. Copy your Personal Access Token.

 10. Set environment variable for the token:

 ```bash